Free-run timer TMR0

 bit 6 INTEDG (Interrupt Edge Select bit)

-If occurrence of interrupts was enabled, this bit would determine at what edge interrupt on RB0/INT pin would occur.
+If occurrence of interrupts was enabled, this bit would determine at what edge interrupt on RB0/INT pin

 1 = rising edge